Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part4.md

 ![](/assets/img/post/etr-enc-4/utill2.png)
 _described approach for poor context data_

 Here “Cycles of N Ports” indicates, as Intel states in the tooltip, the fraction of time when CPU perform N uops in one cycle, rather than the specific ports on which the uop instruction are executed, which you could see [here](https://uops.info/table.html).
 A classic illustration of CPU’s OOO.
 Maybe on older CPUs, this approach would have a greater impact on executing speed.
-Not sure which method is best for PPM style of data, just decided make measure from curiosity reason and show it to you.
+Not sure which method is best for PPM style of data, just decided to make measure from curiosity reason and show it to you.

 ```
 decode_symbol_result getSymbolFromFreq(ArithDecoder& Decoder, context* Context)